oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_ChangetheReferenceinaSingleValuedNav}[11.4.6.3]{#_Toc477876688} [Change the Reference in a Single-Valued Navigation Property](#sec_ChangetheReferenceinaSingleValuedNav)

-A successful [PUT]{.Datatype} request to a single-valued navigation property's reference resource changes the related entity.
+A successful `PUT` request to a single-valued navigation property's reference resource changes the related entity.
 The request body MUST contain a single entity reference that identifies the existing entity to be related.
 See the appropriate format document for details.

 On successful completion, the response MUST be
 [`204 No Content`](#sec_ResponseCode204NoContent) and contain an empty